hippie-cycling/K4TOOLS/README.md

 Added the ability to present the chypertext in a matrix form (row and column).
 - Columnar transposition
   	- Ability to rearrange the column order based on their indices.
 - The output string from the original matrix and the transposed one is presented either from leftmost column to right or viceversa depending on user preference.
+Row based output is also implemented.

 ![image](https://github.com/user-attachments/assets/8ba84f74-d06a-45b0-b393-e5c424578470)